jchen9314/learn-data-engineering/Data Quality/data_quality_fundamentals_notes.md

 ![ ](../img/dqf_data_mesh.jpg)

-3\.
+# 3\.
+Data warehouses and data lake:
 Data warehouses require "schema on write" access, meaning we set the structure of the data at the instant it enters the warehouse.
 Unlike data warehouses, data lake architectures permit "schema on read" access.
 This means we infer the structure of the data when we're ready to use